-Students who may need accommodation for their disabilities are encouraged to contact Disabled Students Program and Services (https://alameda.peralta.edu/dsps) (available in Room D-117 or by phone, 510-748-2328) as soon as possible in the semester so that reasonable (and legally mandated) accommodations may be made.
+Students who may need accommodation for their disabilities are encouraged to contact Disabled

+Students Program and Services P. (https://alameda.peralta.edu/dsps) as soon as possible in the semester so that reasonable (and legally mandated) accommodations may be made.
+During the intersession, you can reach out to coa-dsps01@peralta.edu (mailto:coa-dsps01@peralta.edu) and someone will reply within 24 business hours.
 Usual accommodations made include extended exam time and/or transcription service.
 Most students with a diagnosed learning disability (such as ADHD or ADD) are eligible.
 If you are not sure whether you are eligible, please check with a DSPS counselor.
 The details regarding the nature of your disability are confidential and not shared with your instructor.